 The Art Institute of Chicago holds one of the most prominent art collections in the United States.
 Did you know the museum displays a reconstructed version of the old Chicago Stock Exchange trading floor?
 The building designed by Chicago architects Dankmar Adler and Louis Sullivan was torn down in 1972.
 The AIC's replica was recreated based on photographs and contains preserved architectural components of the original building.
 The AIC is located approximately six blocks from the Federal Reserve Bank of Chicago at 111 S Michigan Ave.

-The Chicago Architecture Foundation offers guided tours of neighborhoods and special interest points throughout the city, including the Loop.
-A trip to the CAF headquarters is worthwhile to see their ongoing exhibition Chicago Model City- a three dimensional replica of downtown Chicago, as well as other exhibitions that are free to the public.
-The CAF is located approximately five blocks from the Federal Reserve Bank of Chicago at 224 S Michigan Ave.
+The Chicago Architecture Center offers guided tours of neighborhoods and special interest points throughout the city, including the Loop.
+A trip to the CAC headquarters is worthwhile to see their ongoing exhibition Chicago Model City – a three dimensional replica of downtown Chicago, as well as other exhibitions that are free to the public.
+The CAC is located approximately twelve blocks from the Federal Reserve Bank of Chicago at 111 E. Wacker Dr.

 Chicago Board Options Exchange

 The Chicago Board Options Exchange (CBOE) is the largest marketplace in the United States for buying and selling options (the right to buy or sell something in the future at a specified price).
 The exchange offers educational tours to finance professionals, college finance students, and other select groups of adults.
 The CBOE is located approximately two blocks from the Federal Reserve Bank of Chicago at 400 S LaSalle St.

 The Harold Washington Library is Chicago's central library.
 In addition its vast book collection, it hosts an extensive genealogy collection (both print and online), monthly art shows and a Winter Garden on its ninth floor.
 Located about five blocks from the Federal Reserve Bank of Chicago at 400 S State St.